-At the end of the beach, there are a few large villas ranging from 1 to 3 bedrooms offering more luxurious services such as a butler, a chauffeur, a chef, as well as facilities such as private pools.
+At the end of the beach, there are a few large villas ranging from 1 to 3 bedrooms offering more luxurious services such as a butler, a chauffeur, and a chef, as well as facilities such as private pools.

 Another interesting feature of this resort is the cable car system called the Nam Tram, which goes from the bottom of the resort at Sea level to all the various other levels.

 The Club Lounge of the resort is in a small separate building with indoor and outdoor seating.
 The lounge is intimate and has three meal services a day, breakfast, afternoon tea, as well as evening cocktails and canapes.
 I had the afternoon tea service one day and was offered a good combination of Asian and western food.
 Tea and coffee were also available.
-In the evenings, the cocktail reception has a good variety of wine, hard liquor, beer, and bubbly drinks; champagne, and even blanc de blancs!
-There was also a small buffet with finger food, on top of the selection of hot canapes served.
+In the evenings, the cocktail reception has a good variety of wine, hard liquor, beer, bubbly drinks, champagne, and even blanc de blancs!
+There was also a small buffet with finger food on top of the selection of hot canapes served.

 Other facilities available in the resort include differently-themed karaoke rooms located one storey below Citron restaurant and the few retail shops at the Heritage Village.
 The resort also has daily activities for guests of the resort, such as yoga, tai chi, cooking classes, craft classes, movies, and karaoke.

-There is also a daily trekking trip to explore the flora and fauna of the Son Tra nature reserve.
+There is also a daily trekking trip to explore flora and fauna of the Son Tra nature reserve.
 They also have a complimentary shuttle bus from the resort to Danang city and Hoi An, a UNESCO World Heritage City about 30 minutes away from Danang.
-The shuttle bus takes 2 trips a day, which provides ample time to make a day trip to Hoi An.
+The shuttle bus takes two trips a day, which provides ample time to make a day trip to Hoi An.